 Designed for Years of Use

-Fortunately, the Andrew James oven uses a halogen bulb that’s easily replaced (and acquired online) for a reasonable £9.99.
-That a small – but crucial – component is replaceable means you’ll be able to use your oven for many years to come instead of relegating it to the junk bin.
+Fortunately, the Tower oven uses a halogen bulb that’s supe long lasting and easily replaced (and acquired online) cheaply.
+That small – but crucial – component is replaceable means you’ll be able to use your oven for many years to come instead of relegating it to the junk bin.

-On the top of the lid is a handsome-looking control panel featuring flat-profile buttons which adjust the cooking time and temperature (and corresponding, high-visibility LCD readouts), as well as activating preset cooking programs for rice, cupcakes, steamed foods, pizza and toast – along with settings for two drying modes, cleaning and sterilizing, and a Turbo mode.
+On the top of the lid is a handsome-looking control panel featuring two dial which adjust the cooking time and temperature (and corresponding, high-visibility LED lights indicating heat and power), as well as clear markings to provide you with cooking times and temperatures, depending on what foods your looking to cook.

-The Andrew James Digital Oven utilizes Light-wave Technology, which cooks food quickly and evenly.
+The Tower Halogen Oven Airwave Low Fat Air Fryer utilizes Light-wave Technology, which cooks food quickly and evenly.
 I found that recipes which might take half an hour in a regular oven were done in just over ten minutes – and there’s no need to wait for the oven to preheat.

-This Andrew James Halogen Oven is best seller on Amazon.co.uk and has been for the past 7 years straight.
-It has now garnered over 2,000 positive 5 star ratings and glowing customer reviews.
+This Tower Halogen oven and Fryer is a best seller on Amazon.co.uk and has been going strong for 9 years now, and has garnered hundreds of positive 5 star ratings and glowing customer reviews.

 It’s reliably cooking delicious meals in thousands of happy homes across the UK.
 I can tell you first hand that these ovens are utterly brilliant cookers.

-After reviewing this Andrew James Premium 12L Halogen Oven I was so impressed that I had to purchase one for my own home, and I’ve used it almost every night ever since. yes, it’s that good!
+After reviewing this Tower 12L Halogen Oven I was so impressed that I had to purchase one for my own home, and I’ve used it almost every night ever since. yes, it’s that good!
+I turned my back on my old boxy electric oven for this countertop halogen cooker.

 Halogen ovens are, for many, a new way to cook.
 They’re not a stovetop element or traditional oven; they’re not a hotplate, or an induction cooker.